-If you find yourself needing your rear vent glass replacing, whether you own an SUV, a truck, a car or a van, the myWindshield network of automotive glass professionals should be your first port of call every time.
-Our partners are experts in every aspect of vehicle glass, so they can not only repair and replace windshields, they are also experienced in the rather more complex replacement of rear vent glass too.
+If you find yourself needing your vent glass replacing, the myWindshield network of auto glass professionals should be your first port of call every time.
+Our partners are experts in every aspect of vehicle glass, so they can not only repair and replace windshields, they are also experienced in the rather more complex replacement of car window vents too.
 When it comes to repairing or replacing your car glass - we can help, whatever the make of vehicle you drive.
-Our network covers the whole of the US with 300+ fully-equipped mobile call-out technicians, and repair shops handy for every state, and we give you access to them all with our simple online quote service.
+Our network covers the whole of the US with 300+ fully-equipped mobile technicians, and auto glass shops handy for every state, and we give you access to them all with our simple online quote service.
 We’ve done away with the need to ring around local auto glass companies, trying to find someone to replace the glass on your vehicle.
-There’s no need for interminable internet searches such as ‘rear vent glass replacement near me’ – we’ll give you all the contact details for the auto glass technicians near you.
+There’s no need for interminable internet searches - we’ll give you all the contact details for the auto glass shops and mobile technicians near you.
 Whether you need same day or next day services, our well-established and certified network members will work to the highest standards, completing the task both rapidly and cost-effectively.
-To get your back vent glass replaced fast and at the best price, simply request a no-obligation quote, and choose the deal that’s right for you.
+To get your car window replaced fast and at the best price, simply request a no-obligation quote, and choose the deal that’s right for you.

-If you choose to drive-in for a repair to your nearest repair shop, you will have the benefit of an indoor waiting area, which can be much nicer than a roadside wait, and would be a better option in extreme weather.
-Whichever you choose – call-out or drive-in, you will get the same high standard of customer care combined with an unbeatable quality of workmanship when you get your car, van, SUV or truck glass replaced by a member of the myWindshield network.
+If you choose to drive-in for a repair to your nearest auto glass shop, you will have the benefit of an indoor waiting area, which can be much nicer than a roadside wait, and would be a better option in extreme weather.
+Whichever you choose – call-out or drive-in, you will get the same high standard of customer care combined with an unbeatable quality of workmanship when you get your car glass replaced by a member of the myWindshield network.

 The reason these little windows are called ‘vent’ glass is that in early vehicles without air conditioning, their role was literally as a vent.
 Early vent glasses could swivel or tilt open, letting a stream of air in to cool the vehicle and releasing used air.
 However, these open vents caused drag, and as air conditioning became more common in production cars, it was deemed more fuel-efficient to drive with vents and windows closed, and the air con turned on.
 Vents that open have not been fitted to production cars for about the last 20 years – you still see some out on the road, but they are increasingly rare.